ATCC (company): Facilities

 ATCC headquarters and production facilities are based in a 126000 sqft building in Manassas, Virginia.
 This includes the 18000 sqft biological material repository which contains 200 freezers to store biomaterials, including vapor-phase liquid nitrogen freezers, mechanical freezers, and cold rooms for storage at 4 °C. Electricity at the repository is backed up by on-site generators.
 The facility also includes 35000 sqft of laboratory space.

 Databases

 ATCC has created and continues to maintain several public databases used for cell line authentication and research.
-In 2016, ATCC signed an agreement with the National Institutes of Standards and Technology (NIST) to establish standards and a database for short tandem repeat (STR) sequences in mouse and human cell lines.
+In 2016, ATCC signed an agreement with the National Institute of Standards and Technology (NIST) to establish standards and a database for short tandem repeat (STR) sequences in mouse and human cell lines.
 In 2019, ATCC began hosting the ATCC Genome Portal, a database of authenticated, reference genome assemblies and associated metadata for microbial strains held within its collection.
 The ATCC Genome Portal now exceeds 6,000 reference genomes for bacteria, fungi, viruses, and protists including genome assemblies for type-strains.
 In 2022, ATCC entered into a partnership with QIAGEN to create a commercial database of RNA-seq data produced by ATCC for all human and animal cell lines held within ATCC's biorepository.